amoghghadge/EdgeBridge/README.md

 ## Technical Deep Dive

-### 1. Cross-Compiling LiteRT-LM for iOS
+### 1. Building LiteRT-LM from Source for iOS

-**The core challenge: LiteRT-LM doesn't officially support iOS.** There are no prebuilt iOS binaries, no `ios_arm64` build targets in the repository, and no documentation for Apple platforms.
-The framework's build system targets Android and Linux.
-Getting it to run on iOS required solving multiple layers of cross-compilation, linking, and runtime integration problems.
+LiteRT-LM does officially list iOS as a supported platform, and the Bazel build system includes `--config=ios_arm64` build targets.
+However, there is no high-level Swift SDK yet (it's listed as "In Dev"), the documentation is Android/Kotlin-first, and the repo does not provide a turnkey "build and integrate into your Xcode project" workflow.
+The work here was in actually building the framework from source, solving the linking challenges that arise from its mixed C++/Rust codebase, and integrating the result into an Xcode project manually.

+#### Why Build from Source

+LiteRT-LM's prebuilt iOS artifacts are limited — for example, `libGemmaModelConstraintProvider.dylib` is available prebuilt for `ios_arm64`, but the core inference library itself needs to be compiled from source to produce the static archives that Xcode can link against.
+There is no prebuilt `.xcframework` or CocoaPod for the core engine.
+Building from source was the path to getting the full inference stack into an iOS app.

 #### Bazel Cross-Compilation

-LiteRT-LM is built with Bazel.
-Cross-compiling for iOS `arm64` required:
+Building the core library:

 ```
 bazel build //runtime:litert_lm_lib --config=ios_arm64
 ```

-This immediately hit a **macOS 26 (Tahoe) incompatibility**: Bazel's Apple rules couldn't detect the new OS version, causing the build system to fail before compilation even started.
+On macOS 26 (Tahoe), this hit a compatibility issue: Bazel's Apple rules couldn't detect the new OS version, causing the build to fail before compilation started.
 The fix required a `.bazelrc.user` with explicit SDK version overrides:

 ```
 build --macos_sdk_version=15.5